Sarasota Estate Planning Attorneys

 - The money in a Special Needs or Supplemental Needs trust can be used only to supplement their care.

 - Depending on the type of trust, any money remaining in the trust may have to be used to repay the government or may go to other family members or charities.
+Learn more about special needs estate planning.

 Second Marriage Planning